peterrosenthal/beat-greenhouse/process/scope-of-work/README.md

   * Idea to look into: content/neighborhood aware L-systems.
 * **Week 3**: January 22 - 28
   * Continued development of plant generation system.
+  * Idea to look into: for consistent randomness that is also similar between siblings: latent space values -> noise function location input.
 * **Week 4** : January 29 - February 4
   * Continued development of plant generation system.
   * Idea to look into: different kinds of plants (grasses, trees, cacti)?